soilwise-he/SoilWise-documentation/tech/docs/technical_components/ingestion.md

 For metadata harmonization some supporting modules are used, [owslib](https://owslib.readthedocs.io/en/latest/){target=_blank} is a module to parse various source metadata models, including iso19115:2005. [pygeometa](https://github.com/geopython/pygeometa){target=_blank} is a module which can export owslib parsed metadata to various outputs, including DCAT.

-Harmonised metadata is either transformed to iso19139:2007 or Dublin Core and then ingested by the pycsw software using an automated process running at intervals.
+Harmonised metadata is either transformed to iso19139:2007 or Dublin Core and then ingested by the pycsw software, used to power the [SoilWise Catalogue](catalogue.md), using an automated process running at intervals.
 At this moment the pycsw catalogue software requires a dedicated database structure.
 This step converts the harmonised metadata database to that model.
 In next iterations we aim to remove this step and enable the catalogue to query the harmnised model directly.

 #### Metadata Augmentation

-The metadata augmentation processes are described [elsewhere](metadata_augmentation.md), what is relevant here is that the output of these processes is integrated in the harmonised metadata database.
+The metadata [augmentation processes](metadata_augmentation.md) are used to add relevant statements to the metadata description.
+What is relevant within the Harvester is that the output of these processes is integrated in the harmonised metadata database.

 ### Metadata RDF turtle serialization